Using Artificial Intelligence to Study Protected Species in the Northeast

 Identifying Right Whales

-North Atlantic right whales are one of the most endangered animals on the planet with fewer than 400 remaining.
+North Atlantic right whales are one of the most endangered animals on the planet; the latest preliminary estimate suggests there are fewer than 350 left.
 Researchers take photographs of these whales from vessels and aircraft, and then compare those photographs to those in the North Atlantic Right Whale Catalog curated by the New England Aquarium.
 Individual whales can be identified by the pattern on their head along with scars and other markings.
 Knowing the identity of an individual whale opens up many possible avenues of research and conservation management.
 These include understanding whale demographics, social structure, reproductive biology, and communication; and launching informed disentanglement operations.

 Matching a photograph to the catalog can be time-consuming.
 NOAA has streamlined this task through innovation, hosting a data science competition on Kaggle and deploying the resulting algorithm on the WildMe Flukebook platform.
 The resulting system was recently expanded to include the Southern right whale and to allow matching with images taken from vessels.
 This project was honored with the NOAA Bronze Medal Award in 2019 and the Gears of Government Award in 2020.